On Stein's test of uniformity on the hypersphere: Connections to other tests

 The power of the test based on $T_n(\lambda)$ is sensitive to different choices of $\lambda$, see Figure \ref{fig:power_lambda}.
 In the following proposition, we analyze the limit behavior of the test statistic for extreme values of $\lambda$ and fixed sample size $n$.
-Here, we use the stochastic Landau symbols, so $X_n= o_\mathbb{P}(1)$ denotes the convergence in probability of $X_n$ to zero.